shaoyifei96/Evanescent-Wave-Simulator-/README.txt

+All instruction about the files are written on top of the file, therefore no readme.
+Deprecated has 1D and old 2D trail files
+2D main has modules/classes in other folders

 1. install git
 2. cd to desired folder in command line, enter "git clone (project URL)"
 3. when finish, cd into folder